sshiyy/MAD24_P01_Team4/README.md

 - Implemented Forgot Password Feature ( sends a email to the respective email address to reset password )
 ```
 ```
-2. Take orders - Shi Ying
+2. Cart/Product page - Shi Ying

-There will be a product page with all the items displayed and a add to cart button so that users will be able to take their orders and make payment.
+There will be a product page with all the items displayed and a + - button for users to add the quantity they want into the cart.
+The items added into the cart will then appear in the cart page with the quantities and prices.
+Users can also increase or decrease the quanitity of the items in the cart page.
 ```
 ```
 3. Make payment - Ming Qi